Uniswap/docs/docs/sdk/v3/guides/swaps/02-trading.md

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](../01-background.md) page!

+To get started with local development, also check out the [local development guide](../02-local-development.md).
 :::

 In this example we will trade between two ERC20 tokens: **WETH and USDC**.
 The tokens, amount of input token, and the fee level can be configured as inputs.